Radio Derb March 28 2025

 Transcript

 01 — Intro.
 And Radio Derb is on the air!
-That was a fragment of Haydn’s Derbyshire March No. 2 and this is your intensely genial host John Derbyshire with news and views from a National Conservative point of view.
+Welcome, listeners and readers.
+This is of course your gratuitously genial host John Derbyshire with a look at the news.

 For sites like this to exist, it requires people like you chipping in a few bucks a month to keep the lights on and the people fed.
 Five bucks a month is not a lot to ask.
 If you don’t want to commit to a subscription, make a one time donation via crypto.
 You can send money to: Z Media LLC P.O.
 Box 1047 Berkeley Springs, WV 25411-3047.
 You can also use PayPal to send a few bucks.
 Thank you for your support!